convertersystems/opc-ua-client/README.md

     }
 ```
 ### Releases

+v1.4.0 UaTcpSessionClient now calls a asynchronous function you provide when connecting to servers that request a UserNameIdentity.
+Depreciated ISubscription and replaced with SubscriptionAttribute to specify Subscription parameters.
+If ViewModelBase implements ISetDataErrorInfo and INotifyDataErrorInfo then it will record any error messages that occur when creating, writing or publishing a MonitoredItem.
+Diagnostics now use EventSource for logging.
+Added Debug, Console and File EventListeners.

 v1.3.0 Depreciated Subscription base class in favor of ISubscription interface to allow freedom to choose whatever base class you wish for your view models.